obay/ntxnicstatus/README.md

 ### --vmname

 Required.
 Name of the virtual machine that you want to connect or disconnect from the network.
+This value is case sensitive.
 Make sure there are no multiple virtual machines with the same name.
 Multiple virtual machines with the same name is not a case that is handled at this version.

 ### --mac